Significant Copper, Nickel and Gold Results From Karratha District

 “The high-grade results from the Morto Lago area and positive results from the Milburn area provide us with a compelling platform to continue our aggressive approach to exploration in 2023.
 We await the next set of assays from 47k and 48K, Sullam, NRV06, Southcourt and Morto Lago North and will also complete downhole EM surveys which will generate the next set of drill targets.”

 VANCOUVER, British Columbia, Dec.
-09, 2022 (GLOBE NEWSWIRE) -- Novo Resources Corp. ("Novo" or the "Company") NVO NVO.WT &, NVO.WT.A))) NSRPF is pleased to provide an exploration update on the Company's drilling program in the Karratha District, located within Novo's 10,500 sq km Pilbara exploration portfolio (Figure 1).
+09, 2022 (GLOBE NEWSWIRE) -- Novo Resources Corp. (“Novo” or the “Company”) (TSX: NVO, NVO.WT & NVO.WT.A) (OTCQX: NSRPF) is pleased to provide an exploration update on the Company’s drilling program in the Karratha District, located within Novo’s 10,500 sq km Pilbara exploration portfolio (Figure 1).

 Figure 1: Novo’s Pilbara tenements and project location.